-HIGH SCHOOL 7-12
+SECONDARY - 7 -12

 Students are not to be on the school premises prior to 7:15 a.m.
-High school and junior high students arriving prior to 7:45 a.m. will report to the auditorium until dismissed for class.
+Secondary students arriving prior to 7:45 a.m. will report to the auditorium until dismissed for class.
 No student may remain on school premises after 3:30 p.m, unless they are reporting to a school activity and are under the supervision of a teacher, coach, or advisor.